|Internet-Draft||Turn On 6LoRH||August 2020|

 Setting the "T" flag is ultimately the responsibility of the Network Administrator.
 The expectation is that the network management or upgrading tools in place enable the Network Administrator to know when all the nodes that may join a DODAG were migrated.
 In the case of a RPL instance with multiple Roots, all nodes that participate to the RPL Instance may potentially join any DODAG.
 The network MUST be operated with the "T" flag reset until all nodes in the RPL Instance are upgraded to support this specification.¶

-When turning [RFC8138] compression off in the network, the Network Administrator MUST wait until all nodes have converged to the "T" flag reset before allowing nodes that do not support the compression in the network.¶
+When turning [RFC8138] compression off in the network, the Network Administrator MUST wait until all nodes have converged to the "T" flag reset before allowing nodes that do not support the compression in the network.
+To that effect, whether the compression is active in a node SHOULD be exposed the node's management interface.¶

 First of all, it is worth noting that with [RFC6550], every node in the LLN that is RPL-aware can inject any RPL-based attack in the network.
-A trust model has to be put in place in an effort to exclude rogue nodes from participating to the RPL and the 6LoWPAN signaling, as well as from the data packet exchange.
-This trust model could be at a minimum based on a Layer-2 Secure joining and the Link-Layer security.
+A trust model is REQUIRED in an effort to exclude rogue nodes from participating to the RPL and the 6LoWPAN signaling, as well as from the data packet exchange.
+This trust model could at a minimum be based on a Layer-2 Secure joining and the Link-Layer security.
 This is a generic RPL and 6LoWPAN requirement, see Req5.1 in Appendix of [RFC8505].¶

 Setting the "T" flag before all routers are upgraded may cause a loss of packets.
 The new bit is protected as the rest of the configuration so this is just one of the many attacks that can happen if an attacker manages to inject a corrupted configuration.¶